OISTE/repository/tmp/testcp.md

 The CPS and CP documents will be published every time they are modified, with a minimum review period of one year.

-A certificate issued by any CA under the **OGTM** will be published immediately after its issuance.
+A certificate issued by any CA under the **OWGTM** will be published immediately after its issuance.

 In the case of revocation of a certificate, the appropriate CA will